msobjdump

 Example (Kernel Launch Operator Project)

-Take the MatMulInvocationNeo operator (NPU mode) an example.
+Take the MatMulInvocationNeo operator (NPU mode) as an example.
 For details about the complete project, see matmul multi-core kernel launch sample.
-Assume that ${cmake_install_dir} is the root directory of the operator CMake compilation result.
-The directory structure is as follows (for reference only) and similar to Compiling the CMake Build Configuration File.
+Assume that ${cmake_install_dir} is the root directory of the operator's CMake build artifacts.
+The directory structure is as follows (for reference only), in a style similar to Compiling the CMake Build Configuration File.

 out